samuxiii/deployer/deployer/README.md

 #### ToDo's
 * Also it's going to be necessary to create a service which retrieves the correct oauth token from the git service.
   + _Note:_ The current approach is a php file that retrieves the token according to the configuration.
-* Creating a config.json, config.php or both so that the urls definitions can be stored and secured.
+* ~~Creating a config.json, config.php or both so that the urls definitions can be stored and secured.~~ Check if config.php has been initialized stopping the server and notifying to the user.
 * UX
-  + Upon entering, click 'log in' in order to gain access in git service and enable the operation buttons.
+  + ~~Upon entering, click 'log in' in order to gain access in git service and enable the operation buttons.~~
-  + Click in buttons to perform the options.
+  + ~~Click in buttons to perform the options.~~
   + Find a way to ease the procedure to add a new project.